shrnm/Getting-and-Cleaning-Data-Course-Project/README.md

 In step 4, the descriptive name for the columns on mean and standard deviation are extracted and used as column names for the measurements.

 In step 5, a column to identify subject is extracted and added to the data frame.
-The average of each of the mean and standard deviation columns grouped by each activity and each subject is calculated and a tidy summary dataset is produced using the long format.
+The average of each of the mean and standard deviation columns grouped by each activity and each subject is calculated and a tidy summary dataset is produced using the wide format.

 In step 6, the resulting tidy data frame is exported as UCI_HAR_tidy_dataset.txt.